3 month only discounted fee 0.9% inc VAT

 Carpet flooring, wood panel wall, uPVC double glazed window to front, sloping ceiling, window inset into feature stone wall, connecting door into bedroom 4 and latch door onto landing.

 Original pitch pine part wood flooring and part carpet, connecting door to bedroom 3, unusual feature stone wall with inset shelf.
 An original A frame feature, original floorboards.
 Velux window to front, and uPVC double glazed window to front.
-Access to immersion heater recessed into stone wall, and also access to the loft space.
+Access to immersion heater recessed into stone wall, and also access to the loft space and water tank.

 Carpet flooring, velux window to rear, small uPVC window to side, sloping ceiling and inset ceiling light.